TheScottMoore/TheScottMoore.github.io/algorithms.md

 used, I did not focus on utilizing too many of the secure-coding best practices.

 <img width="481" height="229" alt="image" src="https://github.com/user-attachments/assets/a7e35d79-a292-478e-951d-fc423044311c" />
+Successfully compiles and executes using hash indexing and binary search range query